A school mascot is more than a name; it's an identity, aimed to bring together the community and facilitate a sense of pride.

 It's principal Rose Bertucci's hope, however, that the newly chosen "Red Hawks" mascot will play just as large a role in the school's history.

-More than half of 750 votes cast for a new mascot on Tuesday went to the Red Hawks.
 The second most popular choice was the Knights, which captured 22 percent of the vote.

 An informal vote of eighth-graders from both middle schools also showed Red Hawks as the favorite.

 "There's still a wound about the (original) name change," said Bertucci, who would not entertain the return of the Redmen, which some American Indians and other community members found offensive.
 "We're not taking away the years of the Redmen.
 They will always be embedded in Natick High's history."

 To some voters, the "Red Hawks" vote may have had special meaning.